China-backed multilateral bank to take concrete shape this week

 Asian countries are expected to own up to 75 percent of the bank while European and other nations will own the remainder.
 Each Asian member will then be allotted a share of that 75 percent quota based on their economic size, two Japanese sources have said.

-The AIIB will begin with authorized capital of $50 billion, eventually to be raised to $100 billion.
+The AIIB will begin with authorized capital of $50 billion (32 billion pounds), eventually to be raised to $100 billion.

 China is likely to hold a 25-30 percent stake, while India will be the second-biggest shareholder with a possible 10-15 percent, delegates at a meeting to finalise the new bank's articles of agreement told Reuters in May.